School Policies & Rules

 Our custodians are on a tight schedule to get all of the classrooms cleaned after school, but they are frequently asked to open classrooms after school hours.
-The District has given a directive that the custodians are not to open doors for students who have forgotten items, since the time spent waiting for children to retrieve lost items takes away form their ability to clean the rooms thoroughly and efficiently.
+The District has given a directive that the custodians are not to open doors for students who have forgotten items since the time spent waiting for children to retrieve lost items takes away from their ability to clean the rooms thoroughly and efficiently.
 Please remind your students that they are responsible for remembering backpacks, homework, and other personal belongings.

 Use of Cell Phones

 Children may not make telephone calls, or receive them, during the school day.
 Should there be an urgent message that must get to your child, the school secretary will ensure this is delivered.
 Students with cell phones turned on during school hours (whether in use or not) will have phones confiscated by the teacher for return at the end of the day.